joseeden/notes-aws-sysops/README.md

     <img src="Images/sysops-badge.png">
 </p>

-I'm giving myself two months to study and take the exam.
+I'm giving myself two months to study anPH ISSC Payroll and Benefits - DSV<ph.s.issc.payroll@ph.dsv.com></ph.s.issc.payroll@ph.dsv.com>d take the exam.
 I'll put here the notes and projects that I'll be working on while reviewing.

 As for the review materials, I'll also be focusing myself on these materials: